tmtamass/Lean-Software/README.md

 🚨 Leanservices.mysellauth.com
-YOU CAN BY THE WORKING SOFTWARE HERE.
+-YOU CAN BY THE WORKING SOFTWARE HERE.
-[This is just the UI]
+-[This is just the UI]